asadovka/cyb_web2/docs/Principles.md

 - Focusing on developers and Metamask users
 - Developing in terms of web 3.0 principles
-- Full tokenization of economy processes (valuation, transfering data)
+- Full tokenization of economy processes (valuation, transfering data, payment channels)